plasticbugs/scatterplot/README.md

 The server has an api endpoint which sends an array of points to the client which is generated server-side based on the parameters in the request.

+The X and Y axes also scale based on the range of the plot points provided by the API.

-I also configured a build system with Webpack to compile/transpile and minify the JS/JSX and CSS.
+I also configured a build system with Webpack to compile/transpile and minify the JS/JSX and SCSS.

 ## Problems Encountered

-Because React-Vis generates either SVG or Canvas-based charts, I didn't have as many styling options as I would have liked (hence no dropshadows).
-The component does get a selected/unselected classname when clicked, but the only styling added is a very subtle stroke.
+Because React-Vis generates either SVG or Canvas-based charts, I didn't have as many styling options as I would have liked (hence no dropshadows on selected nodes).
+The plotpoint's container does get a selected/unselected class name when clicked, but the only styling added is a very subtle stroke to the SVG circle element when selected.

 ## How to use this application:
 When the page loads, the application makes an api request for the plot points.
 The chart component displays the points and a toggle to set a date range.
 If the user chooses to select a date range within the earliest and latest start_times, the chart rerenders with only those plot points which fit within the date range.